waynodiablo/Oystercard/boris_bikes/8_back_to_the_unit.md

 ### Learning Objectives covered
 - Write an RSpec test using `it`
-- Test than an Object responds to a message
+- Test that an Object responds to a Message
-- Move between unit and feature tests

 ### Self-assessment